PurnPum/Sketchy-Crystal/README.md

 ## Changes so far:

+- Reduced TMs to only 2, Sketch and Rock Smash.

 - All Mons are now compatible with ALL TMs/HMs

 - Mons only learn Struggle at Level 1, egg moves still exist.